QUT-Motorsport/eufs_sim/README.md

 The middle and right buttons are also sensitive to a new parameter called "noise" - these are randomly placed objects to the side of the track that the car's sensors may pick up, mimicking real-world 'noise' from the environment.
 By default this is off, but you can drag the slider to adjust it to whatever levels you desire.

+**If you need to rapidly re-launch** the gui it is important that you wait a few seconds (5 should be more than enough).
+If you try and do it rapidly then you may cause the gui to launch gazebo while gazebo is still shutting itself down.
+This will crash the program and won't give a satisfactory error message (it will say that it put errors in the log files, but the log files do not exist)

 More information can be found in the README in eufs_launcher

 ### 5. What's New? <a name="newstuff"></a>